mvesterli/amethyst-editor/README.md

 ## Roadmap/Wishlist

+The following are all things that we would like to add to the project.
+If you have ideas for how to make these happen, or would like to make contributions, feel free to open an issue or pull request!

 * Application logic written in Rust, likely with [Yew].
 * The ability to edit the state of the world (add/remove entities, add/remove/edit components, edit resources).
 * The ability to create/edit prefabs.
 * Preview assets (meshes, textures, prefabs, etc.) in the editor.
+* View systems and information about ordering/dependencies and which entities they currently act on.

 [Amethyst]: https://www.amethyst.rs/
 [Electron]: https://electronjs.org/